georgejkaye/georgejkaye.github.io/src/index.md

 * **University email:** {{ people.me.email.uni }}
 * **Personal email:** {{ people.me.email.personal }}
 * **Address:** {{ people.me.address }}

+## Contributing

+If you find a mistake, make an [issue](https://github.com/georgejkaye/georgejkaye.github.io/issues) and I'll try to sort it out.
+Alternatively, you can figure out how my static site generator works and fix it yourself with a [pull request](https://github.com/georgejkaye/georgejkaye.github.io/pulls)!

 ## Links

 * [**Pictures of me**](/pictures)